otahontas/dotfiles/README.md

 ## Generic todo

 - change hyper to karabiner + add karabiner config to chezmoi
+- change from alacritty to something more configurable + something that saves stuff
 - port edge-light theme to wezterm
 - for some reason scandics aren't working with wezterm, fix
 - add global basic packages pyenv & fnm + update scripts for these
 - neovim betterments:
+  - telescope code actions --> nvim select
   - some git thingys, better PR review process etc., check for files that are going to be committed
   - put all keybindings and autocommands through legendary.nvim
   - add some better typescript things with nvim-lsp-ts-utils